-Knoxville Sex Crime Attorney Disclaimer: The rape, sexual assault, sex offense, solicitation of a minor or other legal information presented at this site should not be construed to be formal legal advice, nor the formation of a lawyer or attorney client relationship.
+Knoxville Sex Crime Attorney Disclaimer: The solicitation of a minor or other legal information presented at this site should not be construed to be formal legal advice, nor the formation of a lawyer or attorney client relationship.
 Any results set forth here were dependent on the facts of that case and the results will differ from case to case.
 Please contact an attorney at our Tennessee law firm.
 This web site is not intended to solicit clients for matters outside of the State of Tennessee.

 Copyright © 2014 Baker & Associates - Serving Tennessee, including East Tennessee, Sevierville, and Knoxville.